 - Men are more likely to drive fatigued and fall asleep at the wheel than women.

-Perhaps the most tragic thing about drowsy driving accidents is that they absolutely and completely preventable.
+Perhaps the most tragic thing about drowsy driving accidents is that they are absolutely and completely preventable.
 If you are feeling sleepy while behind the wheel, it is vital that you understand that you could be a danger to yourself as well as others on the road.
 You are an impaired driver and your chances of causing a crash have increased significantly!

 Tips to Prevent Drowsy and Fatigued Driving